pierrepeterlongo/back_to_sequences/README.md

  It is possible to set up a threshold on the ration of shared kmers between the read and the query.

 ## Dependencies
 * [kmtricks](https://github.com/tlemane/kmtricks).
-Not is provided by the conda version of kmindex
+Note that kmtrics is provided by the conda version of kmindex.
 * [kmindex](https://github.com/tlemane/kmindex)

 For compiling with mac, cf the note at the end of the file.